pgoltstein/mouse-od-columns/README.md

 _Note: There is already processed data supplied in the repository, however, in case you like to rerun it, the code below will recreate the processed data_

+_Note 2: The code for processed data runs 200 randomizations for each control, which can take some time.
+This number can be set lower using the "--nrandomizations" argument, or "-n" for short (e.g. ```--nrandomizations 10``` or ```-n 10``` for using only 10 randomizations, but any other integer number will do as well)_

 Data processing for 1g-i:
 *	``` python process-layer4-clusters-across-mice.py b6-gcamp6s ```
 *	``` python process-layer4-clusters-across-mice.py b6-gcamp6s -sh ```